 Eyes of your spirit >> Seeing visions –

-John turned and saw the seven golden lampstands, and stars accompanying the
+John turned and saw seven golden lampstands, where the stars are angels and the lampstands

-represent churches.
-An angel was assigned to each church, and Christ was in the
+their lamps.
+An angel was assigned to each church, and Christ is in the

 midst of them, whose appearance was bright as the sun.
-Compare the luminosity of
+The seven

-spirits were sent throughout the world (Rev 5-6), representing seven anointings
+spirits sent into the world (Rev 5-6) are the seven angels, imparting seven anointings

-seven churches and told them about their strengths and weaknesses, He gave an
+seven churches and revealed their strengths and weaknesses, He gave an

 angelic anointing that enabled them to accomplish the things that Christ has